dag/vim-fish/README.md

 * Completions from fish using the `^X^O` command.
 * Improved `funced` experience to instantly start typing commands in the function body.
+* Mimics `funced` when manually creating new functions.
 * Automatic formatting of comments.

 For everything above to work you need to have fish installed in `$PATH` and